 “Media & Communications Policy” is a blog that strives to offer informed and thoughtful commentary on a variety of First Amendment and communications policy issues.
-The principal authors, Patrick D. Maines and Richard T. Kaplar, have been avid observers and active participants in the communications policymaking process for more than 25 years.
+The authors are avid observers and active participants in the communications policymaking process.
 Their observations on how the media affect and are affected by technology, commerce, politics, ideology, and social mores promise to be often provocative and always insightful – and not, we might add, beholden to the reigning ethos of political correctness.

 About The Authors

-Richard T. Kaplar is Vice President of The Media Institute in Arlington, Va.
+Richard T. Kaplar is President and CEO of The Media Institute in Arlington, Va.
 He has written, edited, or produced more than 40 books and publications on a wide variety of communications policy and First Amendment issues.

 Areas of Expertise